 Students will use critical-thinking and communication skills in discussion and in their analysis and interpretation of issues and events of the past and present.
 They will share their points of view in English and French, orally and in writing.

-This program is offered as a two-period block for one semester.
-At the end of the program, successful students earn two credits: Grade 10 History Academic CHC2D and Grade 10 French Academic FSF2D.
+Successful students earn two credits when taking this block, each consisting of 110 hours: Grade 10 History Academic CHC2D and Grade 10 French Academic FSF2D.